BABY COMING WITH THE BUTTOCKS (BREECH PRESENTATION)14 February 2022

 - Vaginal delivery without external cephalic version.

-In women who opted for vaginal breech delivery, to minimise risk, certain criteria need to be fulfil and they are;
+To minimize risk in women who opted for vaginal breech delivery.
+Certain criteria need to be fulfil and they are;

 - There should be no contra-indication to vaginal delivery.